JuliaGeo/NetCDF.jl/doc/netcdf.md

 Writes the array data to the file.
 If no start is supplied, writing starts at index 1 in each dimension.
 You can supply the argument start, a vector that has the same number as the number of variable dimensions, that provides the indices where to start writing the data.

+## Writing attributes

+    ncputatt (filename, varname, attributes)

+Here the filename is a string, varname the name of the variable the attribute is associated with.
+If varname is not a valid variable name, then a global attribute is created.

 ## Creating files

     nccreate (filename, varname, varattributes, dimensions ...)